 The course objectives define the student learning outcomes for a course.
 On completion of this course, students should be able to:

-- analyse the structure of a given operating system kernel, and identify the relationship between the various subsystems;
+- describe the basic concepts of computer systems and the relationship between the various subsystems;

 - prepare, to a professional standard, technical written reports and verbal presentations in English having good structure and format, high standards of spelling, grammar and punctuation, and appropriate and adequate technical content;